Williams FW19: 1997 season

-Williams would fall further behind in the title race at the French Grand Prix as Michael Schumacher recorded a dominant win from pole position, 23 seconds ahead of second placed Heinz Harald Frentzen.
-The Williams cars would start and finish 2nd and 4th, Villeneuve's qualifying pace hindered by having to use the spare car after crashing his race car in FP3.
-For Frentzen, the race was a straightforward run in P2, unable to keep pace with Schumacher but pulling clear of Eddie Irvine's 3rd place Ferrari.
-Villeneuve, having dropped behind Irvine at the start after passing Ralf Schumacher's Jordan off the line, made a late switch to wet tyres in the closing laps as a late thunderstorm hit the Nevers region.
-Rejoining 6th, Jacques would repass Ralf Schumacher and Coulthard into the Adelaide hairpin before mounting a last lap challenge on Irvine's podium place.
+Williams would fall further behind in the title race at the French Grand Prix as Michael Schumacher recorded a dominant win from pole position, 23 seconds ahead of second placed Frentzen.
+The Williams cars would start and finish 2nd and 4th, Villeneuve's qualifying pace hindered by having to use the spare car after crashing his race car in Saturday mornings practice session.
+For Frentzen, the race was a straightforward run, unable to keep pace with Schumacher but pulling clear of Irvine's 3rd place Ferrari.
+Villeneuve, having dropped behind Irvine at the start after passing Schumacher's Jordan off the line, made a late switch to wet tyres in the closing laps as a late thunderstorm hit the Nevers region.
+Rejoining 6th, Villeneuve would repass Ralf Schumacher and Coulthard into the Adelaide hairpin before mounting a last lap challenge on Irvine's podium place.
 Approaching the final Lycée corner, Villeneuve looked at diving down the Ferrari's inside before dipping his rear wheel on the inside grass and spinning across the track into the pit lane entry, wiping out the entry bollards as he did so.
-Villeneuve would straight-line the final corner in his attempts to rejoin the track to take 4th place, which earned him a summons from the stewards who let Jacques off with a warning.
-The result meant Villeneuve slipped 14 points behind Schumacher whilst Williams fell 13 points behind Ferrari in their respective championships - their largest deficits of the season.
+Villeneuve would straight-line the final corner in his attempts to rejoin the track to take 4th place, which earned him a summons from the stewards who let the Canadian off with a warning.
+The result meant Frentzen climbed back up to 3rd in the standings while Villeneuve slipped 14 points behind Schumacher and Williams fell 13 points behind Ferrari in their respective Championships - their largest deficits of the season.

-Villeneuve struck back in the battle of Britain, clinching victory at Silverstone whilst Schumacher would retire with a wheel bearing issue, closing the Germans lead to 4 points.
-The Williams Renaults locked out the front row of the grid with Jacques ahead of Frentzen after the pair displaced Mika Hakkinen's McLaren in the dying moments of qualifying.
-However, Frentzen would stall on the parade lap and subsequently be forced to line up last, a hurdle he never recovered from after being punted off by Jos Verstappen's Tyrrell on the opening lap at Becketts.
+Villeneuve struck back at Silverstone, winning the British Grand Prix whilst Schumacher would retire with a wheel bearing issue, closing the Germans lead to 4 points.
+The Williams Renaults locked out the front row of the grid with Villeneuve ahead of Frentzen after the pair displaced Mika Häkkinen's McLaren in the final minutes of qualifying.
+However, Frentzen would stall on the parade lap and subsequently be forced to line up last, a hurdle he never recovered from after being punted off by Verstappen's Tyrrell on the opening lap at Becketts corner.
 Meanwhile, Villeneuve led away from 1st and together with Schumacher pulled away from the chasing pack in the first stint.
 Unfortunately, a 33-second pit stop after a wheel nut delay on the left rear tyre dropped the Canadian to 7th place whilst giving Schumacher the lead.
-Villeneuve would later pass Coulthard and the 1 stopping Benettons on his 2 stop strategy which, combined with Irvine's retirement promoted him to 3rd place.
+Villeneuve would later pass Coulthard and the one stopping Benettons on his two stop strategy which, combined with Irvine's retirement promoted him to 3rd place.
 This became 2nd after Schumacher's demise from the lead.
-In the closing laps, Villeneuve rapidly closed on Hakkinen's McLaren before the Finns Mercedes engine blew out of Club corner on lap 53 of 59, thus handing Williams F1 their 100th Formula 1 victory at the same venue as their first win at Silverstone in 1979.
+In the closing laps, Villeneuve rapidly closed on Häkkinen's McLaren before the Finns Mercedes engine blew out of Club corner on lap 53 of 59, thus handing Williams their 100th Formula 1 victory at the same venue as their first win at Silverstone in 1979.